To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Years later, after Oliver Tambo had left the country to build the ANC in exile and the law firm of Mandela and Tambo had collapsed, Mandela continued using the flat as an office.

 The ANC leaders were not the first people to influence Kathrada.
-Former South African Indian Congress leader Dr Yusuf Dadoo and the
+Former South African Indian Congress leader Dr Yusuf Dadoo and the Cachalias, who were also prominent in congress activities, got there first.

 But Mandela’s influence over him became stronger as time went on.